Borough (New Jersey)

-A borough (also spelled boro), in the context of local government in the U.S. state of New Jersey, refers to one of five types and one of eleven forms of municipal government (in addition to those established under a special charter).
+A borough (also spelled boro), in the context of local government in the U.S. state of New Jersey, is one of five types and one of eleven forms of municipal government (in addition to those established under a special charter).

 Among New Jersey's 564 municipalities, the borough is the most common form of local government, though the majority of state residents actually reside in townships.
 In 2023 there were 253 boroughs in New Jersey.

 However, boroughs were not always so common.
 In 1875 only 17 boroughs had been created, all by special acts of the legislature.
 These original boroughs were subdivisions of townships, established by state charter; Elizabeth was the first, established by royal charter in 1740, within the now defunct Elizabeth Township.
 About half of them had been dissolved, or changed into other forms of government—often cities.
 In 1875, a constitutional amendment prohibited such local or special legislation.
 Bergen County is home to the highest number of boroughs of any New Jersey county, at 56.